amplitude/amplitude-docs/content/collections/analytics/en/collaborate-with-spaces.md

 updated_by: 0c3a318b-936a-4cbd-8fdf-771a90c297f0
 updated_at: 1717692931
 ---
-In this article, you'll learn how to take advantage of the different features offered by [spaces](/docs/get-started/spaces) before continuing.
+In this article, learn how to take advantage of the different features offered by [spaces](/docs/get-started/spaces) before continuing.

 ### Feature availability